Some say that emails are old-school. Some expect emails to die soon. Some are annoyed every time they get another marketing email in their inbox.

 - Drives people to your YouTube channel: Facebook page or corporate Instagram account.
 GIFs and videos can help you do some cross-channel marketing.
 Just reach out to email subscribers who haven’t checked your YouTube channel yet.
 Embedded video, an image that looks like a video or animated compilation of different videos—they all are a great way to get more eyeballs on your social channels.

 - Convinces: Why not add video testimonials or case studies posted on your website to an email?
 This kind of content might work especially well as welcome email or near the end of the sales cycle.

 - Sets up for the friendly spirit in cold emails sent to super valuable prospects.
 Personal, videotaped email might break the ice between your salesperson and a corporate decision-maker in a big company.

 - Makes customer’s life easier: GIFs and videos are the perfect software tutorials and new feature demonstration.
 Just make a one-minute video solving a customer’s issue.
 There is an ocean of tools on the market to do it quickly.
 For example, Soapbox is a free and handy Chrome extension that enables users to record, edit, and share video-explainers in the blink of an eye.
 Striving for a shorter format?
-Screencast your tool features and import footages into a GIF format file with Recordit.
-Instead of text, GIFs and videos leave no room for confusion among viewers.
+Screencast your tool features and import footages into a GIF format file with Recordit. instead of text, GIFs and videos.

 Tricks to use personalized GIFs and videos in emails